thecodepixi/doctors_orders/client/README.md

     - new order form
     - Follow-Up alert
     - nav bar?? *( this might be unnecessary )*
-- Use Redux to manage state
+- Use Redux to manage state (w/ thunk for async)

+To Do, 4pm 3/12:
+- Work on order preview component
+- Decide on CSS library to incorporate (check for React integration)